With cryptocurrency topics spiking in popularity,

 A type on the rise, Mobile cryptocurrency wallets are a handy addition

 to the cryptocurrency storage union.
-These wallets are convenient, as they allow accessing the coins on the go and managing
+These wallets are convenient, as they allow accessing the coins on the

 transactions with the use of QR codes.